azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

                                -ExpiringInDays <int> ` # The number of days you want to query expiring assignments for [-DoNotOpenOutputFolder]
       ```
-      <b>Example 1: </b> List 'Owner' PIM assignments at subscription level that will expire in 10 days.
+      <b>Example 1: </b> List 'Owner' PIM assignments at Management Group level that will expire in 10 days.

       ```PowerShell
       Get-AzSKPIMConfiguration -ListSoonToExpireAssignment `